PistachioGuy/pistachio-tts/README.md

 Example usage:
 `python3 tts.py --decompress -i "The quick brown fox jumped over the lazy dog." `

-<p>It's reccomended that you always use --decompress, it only takes an extra 16 megabytes (instead of 3) for the recordings, and makes it many times faster.</p>
+It's reccomended that you always use --decompress, it only takes an extra 16 megabytes (instead of 3) for the recordings, and makes it many times faster.